open-telemetry/opentelemetry-cpp/examples/prometheus/README.md

 [starting-prometheus](https://prometheus.io/docs/introduction/first_steps/#starting-prometheus)
 to start the Prometheus server and verify it has been started successfully.

-Please note that we will need pass in `otel.yml` file as the argument:
+Please note that we will need pass in `prometheus.yml` file as the argument or mount as volume:

 ```console
 docker run -p 9090:9090 -v $(pwd):/etc/prometheus --network="host" prom/prometheus